Ooni Volt: Electrify Your Pizza Experience - Don't Miss Out!

 Cordierite Pizza Stones

 Are you wondering what are pizza stones made of?
-Known for their thermal shock resistance, cordierite stones can help you bake the crispiest pizzas.
+Cordierite stones can help you bake the crispiest pizzas because they are known for their thermal shock resistance.

 They can handle extreme temperatures, and unlike ceramic stones, they won’t break down during temperature transitions.